Tracy Wolfson

 Tracy Wolfson (born March 17, 1975) is an American sportscaster for CBS Sports.
 She is the lead sideline reporter for the NFL on CBS.

 Early life

-Wolfson grew up in Congers, New York, and attended Clarkstown High School North, in the New York City suburb of Rockland County.
-She is a University of Michigan graduate with a degree in communications.
+Wolfson grew up in Congers, New York, and attended Clarkstown High School North, in New City, New York.
+She graduated from the University of Michigan in 1997 with a degree in communications.

 Career

 Wolfson's on-air career began at WZBN in Trenton, New Jersey, as a sports anchor.
 She also appeared as a reporter for Long Island News Tonight (LI News Tonight), a local Long Island college-run news station.
-She later worked for MSG Network as an anchor and reporter as well as covering golf, college football and Arena Football for ESPN from 2002 to 2003.
+She later worked for MSG Network as an anchor and reporter as well as covering golf, college football and arena football for ESPN from 2002 to 2003.

 Wolfson is the lead field/floor reporter for all live CBS Sports football and basketball broadcasts.
 She works with the lead on-air talent team in each of the sports she covers.